×

 Portfolio Highlights

-During the third quarter, the ClearBridge International Growth ACWI Ex US Strategy underperformed its MSCI ACWI Ex-U.S. Index benchmark.
-On an absolute basis, the Strategy produced positive contributions across six of the 10 sectors in which it was invested (out of 11 total), with the industrials and materials sectors the top contributors and IT the main detractor.
+During the fourth quarter, the ClearBridge International Growth ACWI Ex-US Strategy underperformed its MSCI ACWI Ex-U.S. Index benchmark.
+On an absolute basis, the Strategy produced positive contributions across six of the 10 sectors in which it was invested (out of 11 total), with the IT and financials sectors the top contributors while the consumer discretionary sector was the chief detractor.

-On an individual stock basis, the largest contributors to relative returns in the quarter were Antofagasta and Agnico Eagle Mines in materials, Prysmian in industrials, UCB in health care and Celestica in IT.
-The greatest detractors from relative returns included positions in Tokyo Electron and Constellation Software in IT, MercadoLibre and not holding Alibaba in consumer discretionary as well as HDFC Bank in financials.
+On an individual stock basis, the largest contributors to relative returns in the quarter were SK Hynix and Celestica in IT, Siemens Energy in industrials, NatWest Group in financials and not holding Alibaba.
+The greatest detractors from relative returns included positions in Sea Limited, MercadoLibre and Coupang in consumer discretionary, Zai Lab in health care and 3I Group in financials.

 Related Perspectives